 Or I could use the fact that he was always Whitley’s shoulder to lean on, chest to cry on, and her most trusted confidant.

 Or I could use the argument that in Season 4: Episode 8, they had a very adult conversation before they started their real relationship.
 Apologizing for their past mistakes and setting guidelines for their future.
 (And they reestablished some more ground rules in Episode 9)

-And while Dwayne and Whitley did have setbacks, misunderstandings, and arguments, ultimately when they did end up together, they were good for each other.
+And while Dwayne and Whitley did have setbacks, misunderstandings, and arguments, ultimately, when they did end up together, they were good for each other.
 They were friends first.
-She kept him from being too rigid, while he kept her grounded, and encouraged her to discover that she wasn’t just “arm candy” for some man, she was Whitley.
-(An actual thing she acknowledges Season 4: Episode 24)
+She kept him from being too rigid, while he kept her grounded and encouraged her to discover that she wasn’t just “arm candy” for some man; she was Whitley.
+(An actual thing she acknowledges in Season 4: Episode 24)

 I could use all of those as arguments.
-And collectively they could show that sometimes the goofy 19-year-old nerd, and a 19-year-old bougie princess, can grow up together and be a compassionate, loving, challenging, caring partners who embrace the individuality and vivaciousness of the other person.
+And collectively, they could show that sometimes the goofy 19-year-old nerd, and a 19-year-old bougie princess, can grow up together and be compassionate, loving, challenging, caring partners who embrace the individuality and vivaciousness of the other person.

 But instead… Imma use this single argument:

 Whitley turned 21 in Season 3.
 She and Dwayne graduate and get engaged in Season 4.
 By the end of Season 5, she was getting married (spoiler alert) to a United States senator at a wedding that ultimately got interrupted.
 That means that on her wedding day, she was 23 years old.

 Byron Douglass III was an established alumnus of Hillman who had spent years building daycares and restaurants all over the state of Virginia before he decided to run for the U.S. Senate, which has a minimum age requirement.

 A 23-year-old woman, fresh out of college and a long-term relationship, was marrying a man she had known for three months that was, at the very least, 10-12 years her senior!